48. I finally got my pump!

 It took me an entire year to finally get it after fighting for the proper diagnosis of type 3C diabetes, and then all the training involved with it!

-Type 3C diabetes means that you have high blood glucose levels because your pancreas is either damaged (usually from pancreatitis or cancer) or surgically altered or removed.
+Type 3C diabetes means that you have high blood glucose levels because your pancreas is not producing enough insulin, because it's either damaged from pancreatitis, or cancer, or surgically altered, or removed.
 Plus you need to take digestive enzymes to digest your food.

 I wanted to get an insulin pump because I was giving myself multiple daily injections of insulin and I was having wild blood sugar swings every day.
 And since my pancreas is still making some insulin but not sure when, if I gave myself a long acting shot then I may have to spend the next day or 2 correcting low blood sugars if my pancreas decides to finally work again.
 Or end up in hospital with hypoglycemia.